sunesimonsen/7W17732/Readme.md

 ### jQuery ###

-jQuery is a JavaScript libray for manipulating the HTML DOM in a browser independent way.
+jQuery is a JavaScript library for manipulating the HTML DOM in a browser independent way.

 Open www.jayway.com in Firefox or Chrome.
 Try running the following lines in the developer console one by one.
 Open the console in Chrome by pressing CS-j and CS-k in Firefox.